Hidden Gem Education ✨📚💡

 Finds: Quartz crystals, agatized coral, fossilized remnants

-Description: An ecological masterpiece with mangrove forests and shallow water bodies, offering a wide variety of geological finds.
+Description: An ecological masterpiece featuring mangrove forests and shallow water bodies, Gandy Beach offers a diverse range of geological finds for enthusiasts.

 Location: Southernmost tip of the United States